 This Is Where Virtual Happy Hours Come In

-While they might seem a little unnatural at first, there are a plethora of benefits that come with drinking together from a distance.
+While virtual gatherings might seem a little unnatural at first, there are numerous benefits that come with connecting socially from a distance, even on platforms such as Microsoft Teams or Slack.
 Depending on the company’s goals, remote happy hours can improve team spirit and even provide opportunities to network.
 Teams that are more engaged with each other are much more likely to take initiative in projects and suggest new ideas.

 Other benefits include improving employee morale, team building, increasing productivity, fostering a healthy work environment, instilling confidence in your employees, increasing employee satisfaction as well as showing your employees that you appreciate them and care for their wellbeing.